Dynamic behavior for a gradient algorithm with energy and momentum: Energy-adaptive gradient algorithms

-This is the global and non-stochastic version of those introduced in \cite{LT20}.
-The most striking feature is that it is unconditionally energy stable in the sense that $r_k$, which serves as an approximation to $F(\theta_k)=\sqrt{f(\theta_k)+c}$, is strictly decreasing in $k$ unless $\theta_{k+1}=\theta_k$.
-A natural way to speed up AEGD is to add momentum.
-The following scheme (called SGEM) introduced in \cite{LT21} is an attempt in this direction:
+(\ref{aegd}) represents the global and non-stochastic counterpart of AEGD, as introduced in \cite{LT20}.
+Its notable feature lies in being unconditionally energy stable, the energy variable $r_k$, serving as an approximation to $F(\theta_k)=\sqrt{f(\theta_k)+c}$, strictly decreases unless $\theta_{k+1}=\theta_k$.
+To enhance the convergence speed of AEGD, momentum was introduced into the energy-adaptive methods.
+The initial momentum version, named AEGDM, was introduced in \cite{LT22}:

-where $\beta \in(0,1)$ is the momentum parameter.
-It is shown to achieve a faster convergence speed than AEGD while generalizing better than stochastic gradient descent with momentum in training benchmark deep neural networks \cite{LT21}.
+Here, $\beta\in(0,1)$ represents the momentum parameter.
+The theoretical and numerical superiority of AEGDM over AEGD has been established in \cite{LT22}.
+Subsequently, in \cite{LT21}, a stochastic version of AEGD with momentum, named SGEM, was introduced, emphasizing its performance in training large-scale machine learning tasks.
+The formulation is as follows:

-In this work, we propose a new variant of (\ref{gdem}), called AGEM:
+with $\beta \in(0,1)$ being the momentum parameter.
+SGEM has been shown to achieve a faster convergence compared to AEGD, while exhibiting superior generalizing capabilities over stochastic gradient descent (SGD) with momentum in training various benchmark deep neural networks \cite{LT21}.

-All the above three methods feature the same unconditional energy stability property, stated in the following. \begin{theorem}[Unconditional energy stability] AEGD (\ref{aegd}), (\ref{gdem}), and (\ref{sgdem}) are all unconditionally energy stable in the sense that for any step size $\eta>0$, we have
+This work introduces a novel variant of (\ref{aegd}), named AGEM: